jlachner/Physically-Consistent-Stiffness-Formulation/README.md

     - `CMakeLists.txt` – Build configuration for CMake

 - `/Matlab/` – MATLAB scripts for analysis, visualization, and validation
-  - `/Experiment1/` – Scripts for anthropomorphic model validation
+  - `/Experiment1/` – Scripts for Experiment 1: Parkour
-  - `/Experiment2/` – Scripts for IIWA14 contact-rich manipulation experiments
+  - `/Experiment2/` – Scripts for Experiment 1: Wiping a bowl
-  - `main_CS.m` – Main script for contact-stiffness analysis (replaces old `main_Antropomorphic.m`)

 - `LICENSE` – Licensing information
 - `README.md` – This document